Created by Michael Stone

 And then, nothing…

-Until 2014, when Lee Goldberg’s Brash Books re-released them from obscurity, in paperback and e-book.
+Until 2014, that is, when Lee Goldberg’s Brash Books freed them from obscurity, in paperback and e-book.
 Although without, alas, the original covers.

 - “Tough, abrasive prose punctuated by occasional humor, constant action, and memorable characters.
 Recommended.”